Eric-McKinney/mint/log.md

 - It also turns out that checking for integer over/underflow was a little more difficult than anticipated
     - I also began to think about float over/underflow
     - Now I'm thinking it might just make more sense to store all numbers as doubles
+- As it turns out, I'm still busy lol (and will be until midterms are over)
+- I did add errors for integer overlow in a new branch, but I'm holding off on merging it
+    - First I want to see how viable using only doubles for everything is
+    - If that doesn't go well, I'll tidy up the existing code